 The first step in protecting your email from spam is using the same SPF and DKIM keys on all your domains.

-The full version of the standard says that if you have a domain with MX records, you should use your domain’s name as the address in email headers.
 This will prevent spoofing attacks by attackers pretending to be your company or sending out fraudulent notifications that appear as if they came from you.